 University of Sydney Union Volunteer Program

-Join the Union's V Team to have fun, make new friends, give back to your community and develop your personal and professional skills.
+Join the Union's Volunteering Team to have fun, make new friends, give back to your community and develop your personal and professional skills.
 The V Team is involved in all USU festivals throughout the year, a high school tutoring program as well as community volunteer events.

 Australian Indigenous Mentoring Experience